kazuya-iwami/amazon-forecast-pipeline/README.md

 ## Note
 - Create one stack per one AWS account to avoid resouce limit of Amazon Forecast.
-- For trouble shooting, you can use CloudWatch Logs Insights
+- For trouble shooting, you can use CloudWatch Logs Insights.
+Select all log groups of Lambda functions associated to the stack: `/aws/lambda/<stack-name>-xxxxxxxxx` Then, select period for scan and issue a query like this:
 ```
 fields @timestamp, lambda_name, message.message
 | filter service = 'project_name' and trace_id = 'trace_id'